Free & low-cost things to do in Rome

 Alternative venues, fair prices, non-touristy vibe.

-The Oculus, the dome, 2000 years of history.
-A must-see at least once.
+The oculus, the dome, the 2000 years.
+You have to see it at least once.

 Piazza Navona — the baroque square par excellence

-Crowds yes, but up close it's really impressive.
+Crowds, yes, but up close it's truly impressive.

 Villa Borghese — the green park in the heart of Rome

-The green lungs of the centre: walk, read, get some sun, rent a bike.
+The green lung of the centre: walk, read, get some sun, rent a bike.

 Villa Doria Pamphilj — Rome's largest park